DeltaHotelKilo/DWS7612-Logger/README.md

 Installation
 ------------
-This script can be executed manually (type "python3 dws7612.py -h" for help) but is mainly designed to run as a service.
+This script can be executed manually (type "python3 dws7612.py -h" for help) but is designed to run as a service.